How Anxiety Affects Women

-- Problems sleeping due to consistently thinking about the thoughts that may be irrational, out of your control, or simply causing excessive worry.
+- Problems sleeping due to consistently thinking about thoughts that may be irrational, out of your control, or simply causing excessive worry.
 For instance, “will I get the pay raise I’ve been working so hard for?”; “how are we going to pay all these bills?”

-- Over eating or not desiring to eat (when anxious).
+- Overeating or not desiring to eat (when anxious).

-Coping skills to manage anxiety?
+4 coping skills to manage anxiety

-- Write down positive “I” statements that impact your anxiety driven thoughts.
+These are statements that impact your anxiety-driven thoughts.
 For instance, if you grow anxious due to the thought “if I don’t get this job my life will be over”.
 Write down some positive “I” statements and post them in your home, car or phone.
 An example of positive “I” statements may include, “I’ve been through many difficult times in life and have always made It through”.